milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 * Prerequisites
 * Preface
 * Serving a static html page
-* Generating a html page on the server side
+* Generating html on the server
-* Generating html on the client side
+* Generating html on the client
 * Setting up datomic

 ## Prerequisites